MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-setup-finance.md

 ms.locfileid: "8654949"
 ---
 # <a name="setting-up-finance"></a>Setting Up Finance
 Before you can begin to run your business, you must specify rules and defaults for how you want to manage finance processes for that company.
 You start by setting up the core of the company's accounting records - the chart of accounts.
-Then you set up posting groups, which makes the process of assigning default general ledger posting accounts to customers, suppliers, and items more efficient.
+Then you set up posting groups, which makes the process of assigning default general ledger posting accounts to customers, vendors, and items more efficient.

 Some finance setup can be done automatically with assisted setup guides, and some must be done manually.
 For more information, see [Getting Ready for Doing Business](ui-get-ready-business.md).
 The **General Ledger Setup** page specifies how you handle many different accounting issues in your company.
 For example, you use this page to specify invoice rounding details, the currency code for your local currency, address formats, and whether you want to use an additional reporting currency.
 For more information, see [Understanding the General Ledger and the Chart of Accounts](finance-general-ledger.md).